nixcloud/tour_of_nix/README.md

 happy learning!

-**HINT:** we have a newer version of 'a tour of nix', which is based on 'bootstrap' but it is not yet released.
+**HINT:** we have a newer version of 'a tour of nix', which is based on 'bootstrap' but it is not released yet.

 # building & running